zkmonopoly/zkmonopoly/README.md

 - **frontend/** – React + Vite client used to render the game board and interface.
 - **backend/** – Colyseus server handling game rooms and ZK interactions.
-- **zkShuffle** and **MP-SPDZ** – external projects required for zero-knowledge and MPC functionality.
+- **zkShuffle** – external projects required for zero-knowledge and MPC functionality.
 They are included as git submodules.
 - **gimp/** – source images for the board and tokens.

 ## Getting started